by Bruce Lin November 18, 2024

 Quintana Roo Triathlon and Road Bike Recommended Tire Pressure Chart

-Find your tire pressure based on rider weight and tire width.
+Find your tire pressure based on rim type (hooked or hookless), rider weight, and tire width.
 All tire pressures are listed in PSI:

 23mm